smartfog/fogflow/doc/en/source/https.rst

 Login to Keyrock (http://180.179.214.135:3000/idm/)  account with user credentials i.e. Email and Password.
     For Example: admin@test.com and 1234.

-After Login, Click “Applications””FogFLow PEP”.
+After Login, Click “Applications” then ”FogFLow PEP”.
 Click “PEP Proxy” link to get Application ID , PEP Proxy Username and PEP Proxy Password.

 Note:
 Application ID , PEP Proxy Username and PEP Proxy Password will generate by clicking ‘Register PEP Proxy’ button.

-Change the followings inside the pep_config file, get PEP Proxy Credentials from Keyrock Dashboard while registering an application.
+To setup PEP proxy for securing Designer, change the followings inside the pep_config file.
+Get PEP Proxy Credentials from Keyrock Dashboard while registering an application.
 Note that single instance of Wilma will be installed for each application that user wants to secure.

 .. code-block:: console